HBM

 Hudbay Minerals Inc. Basic Materials - Copper Investor Relations →

-Over the past 844 weeks of data, HBM has crossed below its 200-week moving average 16 times.
+Over the past 850 weeks of data, HBM has crossed below its 200-week moving average 16 times.
 On average, these episodes lasted 30 weeks.
-The average one-year return after crossing below was -1.2%, suggesting these dips have not historically been reliable buying opportunities for this stock.
+Historically, investors who bought HBM at the start of these episodes saw an average one-year return of +14.2%.

 Share count has increased 51.5% over three years, indicating dilution.
 HBM passes our Buffett quality screen: high return on equity, low debt, and positive free cash flow.